conman7641/cod-fantasy-league/README.md

 # cod-fantasy-league
-App used to pull Call of Duty League match stats and write them into an excel file to determine fantasy points per player
+Script used to pull Call of Duty League match stats and write them into an excel file to determine fantasy points per player